antonios1898n/Flask_Api/README.md

 Validation of task data is performed using the TaskValidator class in a separate module.

-Dont forget to change this app.config["SQLALCHEMY_DATABASE_URI"] = "postgresql://postgres:password@localhost:5432/postgres" according to your postgreSQL credentials.
+Dont forget to change this app.config["SQLALCHEMY_DATABASE_URI"] = "postgresql://postgres:password@localhost:5432/postgres" according to your postgreSQL credentials. use this so you start your apis on Postman : flask run --port 8000

 This section now includes instructions on setting up the project environment, installing dependencies, and creating database models in PostgreSQL.